 The museum fascinated me, as it is very informative but also moving and touchy.
 Usually, there is a long queue in front of the doors to the museum so it is best to visit early in the morning or late before the closing hours.

-Day 7: AMSTERDAM
+Day 7: Amsterdam, the Netherlands

 On our third day in Amsterdam Luka and I decided to have a day like true locals so we rented bikes.
 We got them for 24 hours so we had plenty of time to explore the Dutch capital.